aeonSolutions/AeonLabs-Smart-PCB-for-Home-wellbeing-assessment/README.md

 # AeonLabs Smart PCB for Home Wellbeing Assessment
-This repo contains the KiCad files for the Smart PCB for Home wellbeing assessment.
+This repo contains the KiCad files for the Smart PCB for Home well-being assessment.
 Easy installation on any home or office glass window frame.

 The PCB uses a ESP32-S3 packed with Bluetooth, BLE and WiFi ready to be programmed for Home Assistant.